-In accordance with Board of Regents Policy 4.2.1.3, EGSC is authorized to grant admission to a limited number of students that do not meet established standards but do demonstrate special potential for academic success.
-Students considered under this category must also meet learning support requirements as established by Board of Regents and EGSC as outlined in the Learning Support Policy section below.
-Furthermore, recipients must demonstrate achievement of the indicators for academic success, listed below, to be offered a Presidential Exception.
+EGSC is authorized to grant admission to a limited number of students that do not meet established standards but do demonstrate special potential for academic success in accordance with The University System of Georgia Board of Regents Policy 4.2.1.3 Exceptions to Freshman Admission.
+Students considered under this category must demonstrate potential for academic success as described below.
+Students considered under this category must also meet learning support requirements as established by Board of Regents and East Georgia and outlined below.
+Recipients must demonstrate achievement of the Indicators for Academic Success outlined below to be offered a Presidential Exception.
 Indicators for academic success:

-- Official high school and/or college transcripts from an accredited institution including rigor of courses and grade point average. - GED, HiSET or TASC applicants - Students who graduated high school more than five years ago or earned a GED and do not have valid SAT or ACT scores: required Accuplacer assessment - Students applying for readmission or transferring from another school without college-level English/Math credit
+- Official high school and/or college transcripts from accredited institution including rigor of courses and grade point average - GED, HiSET or TASC applicants - Students who graduated high school more than five years ago or earned a GED and do not have valid SAT or ACT scores: required Accuplacer assessment - Students applying for readmission or transferring from another school without college-level English/Math credit